svtk/AtomicKotlinCourse/Programming Basics/Expressions & Statements/Exercise 4/task.md

 The program just runs and displays the result, because you haven't set any points where the execution should be paused.

 The points where you want to pause the execution to observe the state of the variables are called *breakpoints*.
 To create line breakpoints in the editor first place the caret on the desired line of the source code.
 Then do one of the following:

-* Click the left gutter area at a line where you want to toggle a breakpoint;
+- Click the left gutter area at a line where you want to toggle a breakpoint.

-* On the main menu, choose <span class="control">`Run | Toggle Line Breakpoint`</span>;
+- On the main menu, choose <span class="control">`Run | Toggle Line Breakpoint`</span>.

-* Press <span class="shortcut">&shortcut:ToggleLineBreakpoint;</span>.
+- Press <span class="shortcut">&shortcut:ToggleLineBreakpoint;</span>.

 Set breakpoints on lines 4 and 5.
 Then begin debugging the program again and notice how it stops at the first breakpoint.
 The debug window below the screen